acreese/acreese.github.io/content/about/_index.md

 <!-- ![This is me](/img/areese_circle_photo.png) -->

 <p class="role">I was raised in Texas but have lived and worked in New York, California, Ontario, New Mexico, and the Netherlands.
 I'm now based in Austin.</p>
-<p class="role">I have professional and educational backgrounds in librarianship, design, and botany.
+<p class="role">I have professional and educational backgrounds in design, botany, and librarianship.
 In my free time, I enjoy gardening, hiking, swimming in Austin's natural springs, biking around town, reading, two-stepping at my local honky tonks, and contributig to <a href="https://www.inaturalist.org/observations?place_id=any&user_id=txalexander&verifiable=any">citizen science botany projects</a> 🌱 </p>
 <hr>

 </br>